 The Data centers tab displays nodes that indicate where your hosts reside.
 If you have physical servers in your infrastructure, the corresponding data center nodes indicate the cities where the data centers are located.
 These are signified with generic host icons.

 If you use virtual servers or you have a PaaS-based infrastructure, the data center nodes will be labeled accordingly (for example, VMware data center, AWS Availability Zone, or Azure region) and visualized with the corresponding company logos.

-easytravel-dynatrace-dev application is depicted in red because it's experiencing a problem.
+easytravel-dynatrace-dev application is red because it's experiencing a problem.
 Moving downward through the related dependencies, we can see that this application calls 27 Tomcat services and 4 ASP/.NET services.
 These services run on processes of the same technology types (those shown in red are experiencing problems).
 You can see that these processes reside on a Windows-based host called

-This example reveals how you can easily discover the root cause of a problem and considerably reduce problem resolution time by exploring the related entities in Smartscape.
+This example reveals how you can easily discover the root cause of a problem and reduce problem resolution time by exploring the related entities in Smartscape.